ltriant/chip8z/README.md

 Or see the [libsdl installation documentation](https://wiki.libsdl.org/Installation) for more options.

-After that, it can be built with the Zig toolchain, which can be installed via most package managers:
+After that, it can be built with [the Zig toolchain](https://ziglang.org/):

 ```
-$ brew install zig --HEAD
-...
 $ zig build
 ...
 ```